NBISweden/Knox-ePouta/reports/docs.md

 The source chain filters out traffic that is not the proper pair of IP and MAC address related to that VM.
-This is important since a VM cannot then simply add a network or an interface and connected through it.
-If the hypothetical scenario where that VM creates a bridge, the MAC address of the bridge might flicker between the ones from the added interfaces.
+This is important since a VM cannot then simply add a network or an interface and connect through it.
+In the hypothetical scenario where that VM creates a bridge, the MAC address of the bridge might flicker between the ones from the added interfaces.
 Moreover, in another scenario where the VM network is augmented with another local network, say `192.168.0.0/24`, the traffic would be filtered by the source chain.
-This is relevant in case we implemented on openstack installation in VMs (such as Mosler).
+This is relevant in case we want to implement on openstack installation inside VMs (such as Mosler, or the so-called _Triple-O_, Openstack on Openstack).

 Back to the outgoing chain, after checking the allowed IP/MAC pair (which can be updated through some neutron commands), it checks for